ElucidataInc/polly-docs/docs/TechEcosystem/Job Execution.md

 **Note:**

 *   If you are within a Polly environment while accessing Polly CLI (like notebook or CLI job), workspace id can be auto-detected by passing `--yes` or `-y` in the command instead of `--workspace-id` parameter.
+*   User can use any alphanumeric key to exit out of the interactive window.
+*   Interactive window will exit automatically after displaying the jobs status, if remaining jobs are less then 20.

 ##Polly CLI help